McKinney-Vento Program (Title X: Homeless Education)

 These flyers can be used to assist the district liaison with the mandatory community outreach component of the McKinney-Vento law.
 Flyers can be personalized with a simple, 1" x 2 5/8" address label to include the name and contact information of the McKinney-Vento Liaison.
 All files are in PDF format.

 Living in the Shadows

-McKinney-Vento Brochure (PUB)
+McKinney-Vento Brochure (PDF)

 This general, informational brochure can be handed out in parent packets, displayed at schools, or given to community agencies.
-The brochure can be personalized with a simple, 1" x 2 5/8" address label to include the name and information of the district's contact person.

 - Title X Data Tracking Spreadsheet (XLS)